 (5) For the purposes of the definition of “relevant period” in subregulation (4), if the application referred to in subregulation (2)(b) is withdrawn, a licence in respect of the child care service is to be taken to have been refused by the CEO.

+[Regulation 28 amended in Gazette 18 Aug 2006 p.
+3368.]

 29. Children in the CEO’s care

 (1) This regulation applies to a child if immediately before commencement day the child —